Recording Scenarios

 - Listens for user interactions (clicks, typing, navigation)

-- Generates robust selectors for each element
+- Generates stable selectors for each element

 - Logs actions to memory in real-time